What is SA and how does SA define “sobriety”?

 “For the married sexaholic, sexual sobriety means having no form of sex with self or with persons other than the spouse…For the unmarried sexaholic, sexual sobriety means freedom from sex of any kind.”
 This means that sex within committed relationships short of marriage is forbidden.

 The approach to sobriety is quite similar to that of AA, which does not differentiate between, for example, wine and hard liquor in terms of maintaining a sober lifestyle.
-The An individual with an unhealthy dependence on alcohol.
-From the perspective of AA, it is an individual who has lost control over their life due to an inability to stop drinking.
-More is expected to avoid drinking even a drop of An organic compound used in many products, most notably intoxicating drinks.
-Alcohol addiction is known as alcoholism.
-The first 12-step program was devised to deal with that malady.
-More, of any sort.
+The alcoholic is expected to avoid drinking even a drop of alcohol, of any sort.
 As the “Big Book of AA” explains, “Half measures availed us nothing.”
 SA (much like AA) espouses the belief that half-measures are harmful to recovery in general.
 Rather, a better path requires a full commitment, honesty, and dedication.

 Rather the concept is that a firm, consistent, and clear bottom-line best serves to prevent relapses and in facilitating long-term victory over lust.
 The belief is that any form of sexual acting out, aside from with one’s spouse, is addictive and therefore becomes increasingly destructive over time.
 As the “White Book” puts it: “Without “a firm and clear bottom line, our “cunning, baffling, and powerful” sexaholism takes over sooner or later.”